-- the Church's teaching on relationships and the nature and meaning of love; - the Church's teaching on marriage and the importance of marriage and family life; - the centrality and importance of virtue in guiding human living and loving; - the physical and psychological changes that accompany puberty;

-• the facts about human reproduction, how love is expressed and how sexual love plays an essential and sacred role in procreation;
+- the Church's teaching on relationships and the nature and meaning of sexual love; - the Church's teaching on marriage and the importance of marriage and family life; - the centrality and importance of virtue in guiding human living and loving; - the physical and psychological changes that accompany puberty; - the facts about human reproduction, how love is expressed sexually and how sexual love plays an essential and sacred role in procreation; - how to manage fertility in a way which is compatible with their stage of life, their own values and commitments, including an understanding of the difference between natural family planning and artificial contraception; - how to keep themselves safe from sexually transmitted infections and how to avoid unintended pregnancy, including where to go for advice.

-Outcomes
+6. Outcomes